Herbie (franchise): Herbie Goes Bananas (1980)

 Jim's nephew, Pete and his friend D.J., board a cruise ship called the Sun Princess to Panama to enter Herbie in the Brazil Grand Primero.
-Unknown to them, a young pickpocket named Paco, has stowed away in Herbie's trunk, as a trio of gold counterfeiters peruse the youngster in an attempt to retrieve the location of a source of ancient Inca gold.
+Unknown to them, a young pickpocket named Paco has stowed away in Herbie's trunk, as a trio of gold counterfeiters pursue the youngster in an attempt to retrieve the location of a source of ancient Inca gold.

-The Love Bug (1997)
+Disney's The Love Bug (1997)

 Herbie, the inimitable VW Beetle is destined for the scrap heap, until down-on-his-luck mechanic Hank Cooper takes him over and gives him a new lease of life, much to the fury of his previous owner, who builds a menacing, evil, black Beetle to challenge Herbie and Hank to a one-on-one race.

 Released as a made-for-television movie, as a part of The Magical World of Walt Disney, this installment was marketed as a remake.
 Events of the film reveal it is in fact a sequel to the previous films.